Gurrt/software-process/assignment-1/cause_1.md

 A key part of the Scrum methodology is to prioritise communication over documentation.
 Due to the all the legal requirements and licensing required for big government project like this one scrum was not used as process for the overall project.
-Some of the contractors state that they did use Agile methods internally (CITATION NEEDED).
+Some of the contractors, like Development Seed [6], used Agile methods for their development internally.
 Unfortunately, the main problem for the contractors was in their communication with the CMS, who were not involved on such a low level of the project.

 ### Which principles could help HealthCare.gov?

-Scrum as a methodology, is most effective with small team sizes with a maximum of 8 people (CITATION NEEDED).
+According to the Scrum Guide (http://www.scrumguides.org/scrum-guide.html#team) Scrum is most effective in small teams with up to 9 people.
 Considering the sheer size of this project, a pure Scrum approach for the entire project would have likely done more harm than good.
 However, some parts of Scrum could have benefitted the CMS.

 Take for example a **product backlog** together with having a dedicated **product owner**; These could have stopped unauthorized CMS employees from changing the scope of the project.
 Any product that needs to be added to backlog would have to be added by the product owner, who can check if the request is legitimate ( assuming that all product owners are authorized to change the scope of the contract ).